Instructor: | Joseph A. Erickson, Ph.D. |

 Whatever documentation you propose to make up an absence, it should be prepared in such a way as to highlight your careful understanding, reflection, analysis, and evaluation of the concepts discussed in the class, not simply copying what was said or shared in class.
 Don't summarize...analyze.

 Student performance will be evaluated on a 4.0-0.0 scale.
 Self-evaluation and instructor evaluation will be used to document progress towards course outcomes.
-All students will present evidence of their performance by preparing a Learning Portfolio at the end of the course which will contain documents and other evidence demonstrating proficiency in educational technologies.
 Students are responsible for reading all assignments thoroughly.
 The assignments in this course are evaluated based on the standards and formats described in these documents.
 Keep in mind that while some of the activities are not due until the end of the course, you may wish to begin them now to avoid a rush of work at the end of the term.

 There are a total of 100 points available in this course.
 Your grade in this course is composed of several elements: